socketio/socket.io-website/source/docs/v3/client-socket-instance.md

 socket.on("data", () => { /* ... */ });
 ```

-- `connect_error`
+### `connect_error`

+This event is fired when:

+- the low-level connection cannot be established
-This event is fired when the server does not accept the connection (in a [middleware function](/docs/v3/middlewares)).
+- the connection is denied by the server in a [middleware function](/docs/v3/middlewares)

+In the first case, the Socket will automatically try to reconnect, after a [given delay](/docs/v3/client-initialization/#reconnectionDelay).

-You need to manually reconnect.
+In the latter case, you need to manually reconnect.
 You might need to update the credentials:

 ```js
 // either by directly modifying the `auth` attribute